Luphen1/NewYork-Housing-Market-Portfolio/README.md

 ### Data
  Source
-The primary dataset used for the analysis is the (https://www.kaggle.com/datasets/nelgiriyewithana/new-york-housing-market) having the  following headers below:
+The primary dataset used for the analysis was the (https://www.kaggle.com/datasets/nelgiriyewithana/new-york-housing-market) having the  following headers below:

 BROKERTITLE: Title of the broker